Paul Thorpe, 'Mr. Downtown,' dies at 91 | Sarasota | Your Observer

 Events like “Old Fashioned Days,” an antique car show Thorpe organized in the late 1970s, were designed to transform a sleepy downtown into a destination.
 He helped create lasting events including the Sarasota Farmers Market, the New Year’s Eve pineapple drop and the Fourth of July fireworks at Bayfront Park.

 He did more than just organize events, too.
-He was a resource for businesses opening up downtown, a bedrock of professional expertise and institutional knowledge willing to help anyone who sought it out, many of his friends and colleagues said.
+He was a resource for businesses opening up downtown, a bedrock of professional expertise and institutional knowledge willing to help anyone who sought it out, friends and colleagues attest.
 He provided guidance as the city drafted master plans downtown and in the Rosemary District.
 He volunteered his time on advisory boards and offered his insights to city staff on countless projects.

 “He was an innovator,” said Barbara Strauss, a friend of Thorpe’s who helped organize the first pineapple drop.
 “He was making this town change.”